aws-ia/terraform-elastic-cloud/README.md

 > # DEVELOPER PREVIEW ONLY

-## Terraform For Elastic Cloud on AWS
+## Terraform for Elastic Cloud on AWS
 Terraform module for automating deployment of Elastic Cloud with added migration capabilities.

 ## Supported Features